ajaysureshsj/enigma-quest/README.md

 ### API Used

-- Open Trivia Database (OpenTDB) API: Provides a vast collection of trivia questions across various categories and difficulty levels.
+- Open Trivia Database (OpenTDB) API: Provides many trivia questions across various categories and difficulty levels.

 ### Implementation Details

 - The quiz questions are fetched from the OpenTDB API using Axios on the backend.
 - The React frontend communicates with the Node.js server using API endpoints to retrieve random questions and submit answers.
-- The server handles scoring logic and provides the next question to the frontend.
+- The server handles scoring logic and provides the following question to the frontend.
 - A timer is implemented on the frontend using JavaScript to keep track of the time for each question.

 ## Resource Section

 The following resources will aid you in building the Enigma Quest quiz web app:

-- **Open Trivia Database (OpenTDB) Documentation**: The official documentation of the OpenTDB API, which provides details on the available endpoints and how to use them to fetch trivia questions.
+- **Open Trivia Database (OpenTDB) Documentation**: The official Documentation of the OpenTDB API provides details on the available endpoints and how to use them to fetch trivia questions.

-- **React Documentation**: Comprehensive documentation for React, helping you learn about React components, state management, and UI design.
+- **React Documentation**: Comprehensive Documentation for React, helping you learn about React components, state management, and UI design.

-- **Node.js Documentation**: Detailed documentation on Node.js and Express.js to help you understand how to set up the backend server and handle API requests.
+- **Node.js Documentation**: Detailed Documentation on Node.js and Express.js to help you understand how to set up the backend server and handle API requests.

 - **Axios Documentation**: Axios is used for making HTTP requests in the backend.
-Its documentation will guide you on how to integrate and use Axios in your project.
+Its Documentation will guide you in integrating and using Axios in your project.

-- **JavaScript Timer Implementation**: Resources on how to implement a timer using JavaScript for the countdown feature during the quiz.
+- **JavaScript Timer Implementation**: Resources on implementing a timer using JavaScript for the countdown feature during the quiz.

 - **HTML/CSS Design Tutorials**: Various tutorials and resources on web design using HTML and CSS, ensuring a visually appealing UI for Enigma Quest.